 Tracsis (tracsis.com) offers technologies to manage business-critical resources, planning, asset and safety/risk management problems, across the transportation sector, but primarily to the railways and the event traffic management sectors.
-Charles says it has been one of MTU's best performers, having enjoyed a strong recovery in events and announced an attractive acquisition in America of RailComm LLC.
+It has been one of MTU's best performers, having enjoyed a strong recovery in events and announced an attractive acquisition in America of RailComm LLC.